 The global outbreak of the COVID-19 pandemic and measures to mitigate the spread of COVID-19 caused unprecedented disruptions to the global and U.S. economies and significantly impacted the global supply chain.
 Future pandemics and other outbreaks of contagious diseases could result in similar or worse impacts and significant business and operational disruptions, including business closures, supply chain disruptions, travel restrictions, stay-at-home orders and limitations on the availability of workforces.
 If significant portions of our workforce are unable to work effectively, including because of illness or quarantines or from the impacts of any potential future pandemics and other outbreaks of contagious diseases, our business could be materially adversely affected.
-It is possible that future pandemics and other outbreaks of contagious diseases could cause disruption in our customers' business; cause delay or limit the ability of our customers to perform, including in making timely payments.
-Future pandemics and other outbreaks of contagious diseases could impact capital markets, which may impact our and our customers' financial position.
+It is possible that future pandemics and other outbreaks of our customers to perform, including in making timely payments.
+Future pandemics and other outbreaks of contagious diseases could cause disruption in our customers' financial position.
 Future pandemics and other outbreaks of contagious diseases may also have the effect of exacerbating several of the other risks we face discussed in this Annual Report on Form 10-K.